 The plaintiff in a legal dispute decided before the Hamburg Higher Regional Court is the owner of exclusive rights of use to map material available on the Internet.
 It offers companies and private individuals the opportunity to acquire rights to use map extracts for their own purposes.
+The calculation of license damages for use without permission is of central importance in such cases.

 Scope of license damages insufficient in plaintiff’s view